Updated 20/12/24

 For security

 If your furry friend seeks out snuggles during thunderstorms or fireworks, they’re probably looking for reassurance.
-Comfort them and make them feel safe without reinforcing their fears.
+Gently comfort them and make them feel safe without reinforcing their fears.

 Do dogs like cuddles?
 Here’s how to tell